-There is no shortage of gorgeous alpine lakes in the Lake Tahoe region, and Fallen Leaf Lake is a local favorite for all seasons.
+There’s no shortage of gorgeous alpine lakes in the Lake Tahoe region, and Fallen Leaf Lake is a local favorite for all seasons.
 Its crystal clear blue waters highlight colorful rocks, and snow-capped mountains loom in the distance.
 If you’re feeling ambitious, follow the 8.1-mile trail circling the lake, or turn the trail into an out-and-back trek with a distance of your choosing.
 A Sno-Park permit is required, and can be purchased online for $5 a day or $25 for the season.

 Eagle Creek Canyon

 It’s hard to pick a favorite part about this 3.5-mile, out-and-back trail located in the Desolation Wilderness.
-Maybe it’s the ice climbers that frequent the area, but it’s probably the spectacular views of Lake Tahoe.
-Bear in mind that the ice on Eagle Lake may be thin, so follow the trail around the lake to be safe.
+Maybe it’s the ice climbers who frequent the area, but it’s probably the spectacular views of Lake Tahoe.
+Bear in mind the ice on Eagle Lake may be thin, so follow the trail around the lake to be safe.
 Make sure to pick up a free (but mandatory) wilderness permit at the trailhead.

 Van Sickle Bi-State Park

 Located directly behind Heavenly Village, the Van Sickle Rim Trail Connector gets you above the tree line in no time for epic views of Lake Tahoe and the community surrounding it.
 From the trailhead to the start of the Tahoe Rim Trail is roughly 3.3 miles, with an opportunity to check out a vista point early into the hike.
 Keep going onto the Tahoe Rim Trail if you’re up for it, or turn around to complete the out-and-back trek.
 The park is closed to vehicles in the winter, so park in the garage in Heavenly Village.